 Here you can manage mailbox limits individually and turn off user notification, if desired.
 The Notify User option is automatically set to send email notification when a mailbox reaches 90% of its allocated disk space.
 Please note that individual limits override the overall limits.
 Remember to click Save Changes to update the limits.

-Refer to Guide: How Do I Connect A Mail Client To My Mailbox? article for the instructions.
+Read the Knowledge Base article on Guide: How Do I Connect A Mail Client To My Mailbox for more information.

 The key advantages of this service compared to ordinary POP/IMAP mailboxes are: